 Bark Eater Inn in Keene, New York

-Storied property is now a lovely inn and with private cabins.
+A Storied property is now a lovely inn with private cabins in the Adirondack High Peaks.

 Photos courtesy of Bark Eater Inn.

 If you’ve been doing any research on the ADK, you’ve no doubt encountered the term “bark eater.”
 What is a “bark eater”?
-“Bark eater” is an English translation of the Mohican word “Adirondack,” a term the Mohawk once used for Algonquian-speaking tribes who were said to eat the inside of the bark of the white pine when food was scarce.
+The term is an English translation of the Mohican word “Adirondack,” a word the Mohawk once used for Algonquian-speaking tribes who were said to eat the inside of the bark of the white pine when food was scarce.
 The white man gave the mountains we know as the Adirondacks that name in 1838.

 So now that we’ve got that out of the way...the Bark Eater Inn is a bed and breakfast inn with two secluded cabins surrounded by 200 acres of authentic Adirondack wildlife.
 The Inn’s website tells the history of the property which dates back to the 1700s, including its use as a stagecoach stop in the 1800s.